keyvisions/racingcondition/README.md

 # A universe driven by a racing interaction
 What if there were a fourth type of interaction in the universe?
 Along with repulsion, attraction, neutral let's assume a racing interaction&mdash;an interaction is the behavior between two entities.
-While the 3 fundamental interactions, repulsion, attraction and neurtal (indifference) are intuitive, the fourth, racing, requires an introduction: racing, or chase interaction, describes the behavior between two entities where one entity runs away from a second that chases it.
+While the 3 fundamental interactions, repulsion, attraction and neutral (indifference) are intuitive, the fourth, racing, requires an introduction: racing, or chase interaction, describes the behavior between two entities where one entity runs away from a second that chases it.
 Indifference between two entities indicates the total absence of interactions, i.e., pair of entities that exhibit indifference simply are not aware of each other existence.

 ## Definitions
 The file universe.htm includes javascript code that simulates an N particles universe defined by behavior and strength matrices.